Holiday Break: "The Grim Reaper" - Nate Boone Craft

 So

-next time we made the money, I told John, hey man, you take it to your house.
+next time we made some money I told Jerry, hey man, you take it to your house.
+He took it to his house, but

-his mama found it, took it, and spent it.
+his mama found it, took it and spent it.

 And since Boone and Germ didn't deal with weed, they allowed Boone's brother Pop to take as much of the drugs as he wanted.

 Boone also made it clear to his older brother that no one was ever going to rob him.
+It was a small threat, but a threat nonetheless.

 And as Pop listened to his younger brother, An alarm bell went off inside of his head.
+He mentioned that word on the street was that two young kids were were going around shooting people.

 Even Boone's older sister Louise had heard the stories and confronted her brother after her drug user boyfriend had told her that Boone had been the one to sell him the drugs.

-But Boone continued to deny any involvement or use of violence, as he was aware that his age allowed him to evade certain consequences.
+But Boone continued to deny any involvement or use of violence as he was aware that his age allowed him to evade certain consequences.

 I talked my brother into helping us robbing.